oicr-gsi/vidarr/plugin-guide.md

 may be reused by another workflow run.
 Within quota-type, some require information (_e.g._, the amount of RAM), while others are based purely on the existence of the workflow run (_e.g._, max-in-flight).
-The priority consumable resources operates within the restrictions imposed from quota resources.
+The priority consumable resources operates within the restrictions imposed from quota resources and allows users to manually set the order in which workflow runs will launch.
 Other resource are more "throttling"-type.
 These include maintenance schedules and Prometheus alertsvwhich block workflow runs from starting but don't track anything once the workflow run is underway.